Estimating Dimensionality of Neural Representations from Finite Samples: Bias-corrected global dimensionality estimator

-Real-life datasets often have outliers that one might want to ignore or downweight when measuring dimensionality.
+There exists a simpler, yet less rigorous, implementation.
 Suppose $\mathcal{S}=\left\{ s_{i}\right\} _{i=1}^{P}$ is a set of scaling factors, each of which determines how much we want to weight a given neural response.
 We now define a weighted sum notation: